MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ## R session snapshots

 Snapshot functions are very useful for remote execution scenarios.
 It can save the whole workspace and working directory so that you can pick up from exactly where you left last time.
-Thank about saving and loading a game.
+Think of it as similar to saving and loading a game.

 If you need a prepared environment for remote script execution that includes any of the following: R packages, R objects and data files, consider creating a **snapshot**.
 A snapshot is an image of a remote R session saved to Microsoft R Server, which includes: